MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamChannelMessage.md

 This method does not support federation.
 Only the user in the tenant who sent the message can perform data loss prevention (DLP) updates on the specified chat message.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgGroupTeamChannelMessage](/powershell/module/Microsoft.Graph.Teams/Update-MgGroupTeamChannelMessage?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)